WakiMak/trentent.github.io-forked/_posts/2016-06-17-citrix-netscaler-load-balancing-options-with-xml-brokers.md

 <img class="aligncenter size-full wp-image-1513" src="http://theorypc.ca/wp-content/uploads/2016/06/image007.png" alt="image007" width="625" height="488" srcset="http://theorypc.ca/wp-content/uploads/2016/06/image007.png 625w, http://theorypc.ca/wp-content/uploads/2016/06/image007-300x234.png 300w" sizes="(max-width: 625px) 100vw, 625px" />

-What’s the impact on the end user by setting PERSISTENCE to NONE?
+What's the impact on the end user by setting PERSISTENCE to NONE?
 There is no impact.
-During load testing I made several ‘real’ connections using Citrix Receiver via PNA and through the Web Interface and both continued to operate without issue enumerating applications.
+During load testing I made several 'real' connections using Citrix Receiver via PNA and through the Web Interface and both continued to operate without issue enumerating applications.
 With this testing and information we need to change our PERSISTENCE value to NONE.

 &nbsp;